jinghuazhao/INF/SOMAscan.md

 also assayed on the SOMAscan panel.
 For previous studies that used SomaLogic technology, we refined this match to the specific aptamer used.
 We then clumped associations into distinct loci using the same method that we applied to our pQTLs (see ‘Refinement of significant regions’).
-For each locus, we asked whether the sen- tinel SNP or a proxy (r<sup>2</sup> > 0.6) was associated with the same protein (or aptamer) in our study at a defined significance threshold.
+For each locus, we asked whether the sentinel SNP or a proxy (r<sup>2</sup> > 0.6) was associated with the same protein (or aptamer) in our study at a defined significance threshold.
 For our primary assessment, we used a P value threshold of 10−4 (Supplementary Table 21).
-We also performed sensitiv- ity analyses to explore factors that influence replication rate (Supplementary Note).
+We also performed sensitivity analyses to explore factors that influence replication rate (Supplementary Note).
 Replication study using Olink assay.
 To test replication of 163 pQTLs for 116 proteins, we performed protein measurements using an alternative assay, that is, a proximity extension assay method (Olink Bioscience, Uppsala, Sweden)13 in an